 - Have applied and been found ineligible for other State or Federal benefits

 - Must be able to work, job search and do work fare Or Pending Social Security Disability or Supplemental Security Income

 Emergency Assistance is a needs based program for Township residents.
 Eligibility is income qualified based on family size.
-Those who qualify may receive assistance with rent/mortgage, utilities, gas vouchers and food.
+Those who qualify may receive assistance with rent/mortgage, utilities, and food.
 Individuals can receive Emergency Assistance once in a twelve (12) month period.